QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

    Q_{t}^{h}=\frac{a_{0}+\nu_{t}-c_{1}}{c_{2}+a_{1}+d_{2}}.

-We introduce this :math:`I_t` **is hardwired to zero** specification in order to shed light on the role inventories play by comparing outcomes with those under the two other versions of the problem.
+We introduce this :math:`I_t` **is hardwired to zero** specification in order to shed light on the role that inventories play by comparing outcomes with those under our two other versions of the problem.

 The bottom right panel displays an production path for the original problem that we are interested in (the blue line) as well with an